quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 `result.mean_field`.
 It does not store a redundant effective Hamiltonian.
-The chemical potential and filling remain available as `result.mu` and `result.filling`, backed by the final density result. `result.internal_energy` and `result.free_energy` report energies per unit cell; `result.entropy` is in units of Boltzmann's constant.
+The chemical potential and filling remain available as `result.mu` and `result.filling`, backed by the final density result. `result.internal_energy` and `result.free_energy` report energies per cell per physical orbital; `result.entropy` is in units of Boltzmann's constant per cell per physical orbital.
 They satisfy `free_energy = internal_energy - model.kT * entropy`.
 Errors, accepted-iteration history, and the convergence flag are also direct fields of `SCFResult`.